YasinKhawaja/leap/frontend/README.md

 * Capability map level 3 capabilities

 ### Capabilities
-* Add capability windows changes for lvl 3 capability & name isn't unique for capabilities
+* Name isn't unique for capabilities
-* Edit capability doesn't refer to capabilities, doesn't show previous values

-### Environment
-* Edit environment shows create button instead of Edit

 ### Passwords
 * Upon signup and login the passwords are send as plain text to the api -> change this so it's encrypted